nextcloud/documentation/admin_manual/configuration/configuration_apps.rst

 set **appstoreenabled** parameter, but this can only be done if at least one of the configured apps directories is writeable.

 The **appstoreurl** is used to set the http path to the ownCloud apps store.
-The appstore server has to use OCS (Open Collaboration Services).
+The appstore server has to use :abbr:`OCS (Open Collaboration Services)`.

 .. code-block:: php